chef-boneyard/chef-web-docs-2016/includes_server_backup_restore/includes_server_backup_restore_locations_backup.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-When backing up |chef server oec| data, be sure that the system is shut down (or otherwise quiet) at the time of the backup.
+When backing up |chef server| data, be sure that the system is shut down (or otherwise quiet) at the time of the backup.
 As the ``opscode-pgsql`` user, run the following command:

 .. code-block:: bash